kevinolega/callcentertrainingtips/_posts/2019/2019-05-26-mae-malabon.md

 permalink: /mae-malabon/
 author: Kevin Olega
 ---
-I met Myrtle Anne Crisostomo Ramos from Malabon at West Contact Services in 2013.
+I met Mae from Malabon at West Contact Services in 2013.

 She inspired me to do well at Call Center Work.